sarajcev/chained-regressors/index.md

 ## Machine Learning in Power System Analysis

 Day-ahead forecasting of PV production using historical time-series data and weather information.

+Both single-step and multi-step forecasting of PV production with and without weather data is provided.
 Multi-step forecasting uses regressor chaining from `scikit-learn` with regressors (e.g. support vector machine) that do not support natively the multi-output regression.

 ### Dataset

-Dataset consists of two parts: (1) 5-second resolution PV production time-series and (2) 15-minute resolution time-series weather data.
+Dataset comes from Kaggle and consists of two parts: (1) 5-second resolution PV production time-series and (2) 15-minute resolution time-series weather data.

-The weather data is composed of several weather variables:
+The weather data is composed from the following weather variables:

 - CD = low clouds (0 to 1)
 - CM = medium clouds (0 to 1)